-The Proposed NHS Redress (Wales) Measure 2007 ('the proposed Measure') is currently undergoing stage one consideration.
-This is being conducted by a committee of the National Assembly for Wales: The Proposed NHS Redress (Wales) Measure Committee.
-Committee consideration of this proposed Measure is due to be completed and reported to the Assembly by 14 December 2007.
-However, the Committee has made a request to the Business Committee to extend the time allowed for stage one consideration of this Measure.
+The Proposed NHS Redress (Wales) Measure 2007 ('the proposed Measure') has undergone stage one consideration.
+Stage two scrutiny began on 30 January, following agreement in Plenary on 29 January 2008.
+Stage one scrutiny was conducted by a committee of the National Assembly for Wales: The Proposed NHS Redress (Wales) Measure Committee.